 Learn something new every day

-Having a non-emergency MRI with a stent may be delayed while the MRI facility consults with the patient's physicians to confirm the safety of having an MRI with a stent in place.
+Non-emergency MRIs for patients with stents may delayed while the MRI facility consults with the patient's physicians to confirm the safety of the procedure.
 To avoid such a delay in emergency situations, a patient is advised to keep a card with him explaining what devices he has implanted.
 The card should include the phone number of both the surgeon who performed the implant and the patient's regular physician.